AdKats/AdKats/README.md

         For example, if you have this setting at 10 seconds, and a high population nuke is fired for 15 seconds, but this is the 3rd nuke to be fired against this team, the resulting nuke is 35 seconds long.
     </li>
     <li><b>'Auto-Nuke Duration Increase Minimum Ticket Difference'</b> -
-        The minimum ticket difference betweent teams before the nuke duration is allowed to increase.
+        The minimum ticket difference between teams before the nuke duration is allowed to increase.
     </li>
     <li><b>'Auto-Nuke Message'</b> -
         The message that will be sent to the server when an auto-nuke is fired.